hello!

 Culture & bilingualism | How does linguistic experience influence language cognition and communication?

 Mounting evidence suggests that experience with multiple linguistic inventories imposes structural and functional changes upon the brain.
 Using a mix of neuroimaging and behavioral techniques, I aim not only to understand these changes, but also to convey their importance as both a scientific lens and framework for interpersonal flourishing.
 Similarly, linguistic habits are influenced by culture and reflected in language use.
 Here I aim to understand i) how individuals' various cultural backgrounds inform their production and comprehension of language, as well as ii) how they differ in their internal representations of linguistic content.
+Language experience shapes how people think, communicate, and interpret the world around them.
+Individuals who grow up with multiple languages—or within different cultural environments—often develop distinct patterns of language use and interpretation.
+These differences provide an important window into how linguistic experience shapes the cognitive systems that support communication.
+Using a combination of neuroimaging and behavioral methods, I study how bilingualism and cultural background influence language processing and conversational behavior.
+By examining how different linguistic experiences shape the brain and mind, I hope to better understand both the flexibility and the shared foundations of human language.

 The brain’s functional landscape is yet largely unexplored.
 You can read more about what I and my delightful collaborators have discovered in pursuit of these questions, where I’ve been along the way, and what other curiosities occupy my brain as you explore the terrain of this site.
 Otherwise –– if I’m not doing science, I’m probably hiking.